Do NHL goalies get hot in the playoffs? A multilevel logistic regression analysis: Data and variables

 \subsection{Variable of interest: Recent save performance}

-The primary independent variable of interest, $x_{ij}$, is the recent save performance, immediately before shot $i$, in goaltender-season group $j$.
-It is not obvious how to quantify this variable and therefore we investigate several possibilities.
+The primary independent variable of interest, $x_{ij}$, is the recent save performance, immediately before shot $i$ in group $j$.
+It is not obvious how to quantify this variable so we investigate several possibilities.
 In all cases, we define the recent save performance as the ratio of the number of saves to the number of shots faced by the goaltender, over some ``window''.
-We compare shot-based windows, over the last 5, 10, 15, 30, 60, 90, 120, and 150 shots faced by the goaltender and time-based windows, over the last 10, 20, 30, 60, 120, 180, 240, and 300 minutes played by the goaltender.
-We chose these window sizes to make the shot-based and time-based window sizes comparable, given that a goaltender in the NHL playoffs faces an average of $30$ shots on goal per 60 minutes of playing time.
-The largest window sizes (150 shots and 300 minutes) correspond, roughly, to 5 games, an interval length that \textcite{green2017hot} suggested was needed to determine whether a baseball player was hot.
+The window could be defined in terms of the number of shots faced, the amount of time played, or the amount of time elapsed.
+Time-based windows have the disadvantage that the variability of $x_{ij}$ depends on the number of shots in the window.
+Therefore, we focus on shot-based windows.
+We use a set of window sizes $K = \{30, 60,90, 120, 150\}$ shots, which correspond, roughly, to $\{1, 2, 3, 4, 5\}$ games.
+Our longest window corresponds to the 5-game interval that \textcite{green2018hot} suggest is needed to determine whether a baseball player is hot.

+For each group $j$, we set the shot index $i$ equal to 0 for the last shot in the regular season and 1 for the first shot in the playoffs.
+Thus, $i \geq 1$ for shots during the playoffs and $i \leq 0$ for shots during the regular season.
+For a shot-based window of length $k \in K$, we compute $x_{ij}$ as:

 A window could include one or more intervals during which the group $j$ goaltender was replaced by a backup goaltender.
 Shots faced by the backup goaltender are excluded from the computation of $x_{ij}$.
 A window could include time periods between consecutive games, which could last several days.